MeherDeepak-2005/Alan---virtual-assiatant/README.md

 pyobjc(pip install PyObjC)

 about the project:
- needs "Hey Alan"(wake up word) to activate the wake word needs to be said everytime you use the service function can open netflix and youtube can search about a person, thing, meaning of a word
+ the wake up word i.e., "Hey Alan" activates the voice assistant.The wake up word needs to be said evertime after using service function can open netflix and youtube can search about a person, thing, meaning of a word